tmowreen97/phase-3-frontend/README.md

 ## Installation

 In order to install this application, you must have Ruby and Node Package Manager installed.
 Start by forking and creating a copy of this repo.
 Once you do that, you can click the 'Code' button to copy the SSH key and perform a 'git clone' with that *SSH* in your terminal.
-When you're done with that, make sure to install npm, run *'npm install'*.
+When you're done with that, ensure that you're in the correct directory by running cd phase-3-frontend in your terminal.
+Then install npm, run *'npm install'*.
 Lastly run the server!
 Run *'npm start'* and MovieZone should come up on your browser!

 ## Functionality